INFORMATION WE COLLECT

 Areas of this website that collect your Identifiable Information use industry standard secure socket layer encryption (SSL); however, to take advantage of this your browser must support encryption protection.
 Pathpoint will take physical, technical and organizational measures in accordance with industry standards to protect your Personal Information from loss, misuse, unauthorized access, disclosure, alteration or destruction.
 However, Pathpoint cannot guarantee the security of information on or transmitted via the Internet.
 Users are solely responsible for protecting their passwords, limiting access to their computers, and signing out of the Website after their sessions.

 HOW TO ACCESS, UPDATE & DELETE YOUR INFORMATION

 You may request a copy of the information we have collected about you by contacting us with your full name, email address or IP address.
 You may also request that your information be updated or completely deleted from our system.
 Send all requests to the following address and be as detailed as possible about what you want us to do with your information:

 Attn: Privacy Compliance

 While we strive to honor all reasonable requests, please be aware that we backup our data to prevent accidental or malicious destruction of your information.
 Information on backup servers may take some time to be completely deleted from our system.
 If you request that we remove you from any contact lists that we maintain, please note that you may still receive materials from us while your request is being processed.

 NOTICE CONCERNING CHILDREN’S INFORMATION

-Carefinder does not direct any of its practices or system towards children.
+Pathpoint does not direct any of its practices or system towards children.
 We are committed to respecting the privacy of children online.
-If Carefinder learns that the information of a child under the age of 13 is stored within its platform, we will promptly delete any personal information in that user’s account.
+If Pathpoint learns that the information of a child under the age of 13 is stored within its platform, we will promptly delete any personal information in that user’s account.